How the TWC Internship Placement Process Works

 Once you are officially accepted, you will be sent a TWC username & password so that you can go into another section of the TWC website and monitor your account.
 You can see exactly to what agencies your application materials are sent.
 Monitor this regularly and begin to research agencies and employers listed there.
 This site is also where you will find your housing agreement, pay your housing deposit, and view the TWC Course Guide for your evening class.

 As part of your acceptance, you will be assigned to one of the staff members of TWC's Office of Internship Site Relations, who will work with you individually to find a placement that meets your goals.
-This person will send you a survey called KSI: Knowledge, Skills, and Interests.
-Please fill it out in a timely fashion, as this will be the best way to make sure TWC finds you the best placement match possible.
+This person will send you a survey called KSI: Knowledge, Skills, and Interests, and conduct an informal interview via phone or Skype.
+This will ensure that TWC finds the best possible placement match for you.
 This person will become your main contact at TWC until about two weeks before you arrive, and will act as your agent, sending your materials around to offices and agencies that would be a good fit.
-Please keep this person informed of any changes to your plans, goals, or requests that you may have.
+Please keep them informed of any changes to your plans, goals, or requests.
 Actual placements don't really start happening until 3-6 weeks before you are scheduled to arrive in Washington DC.
 Even if you applied for the earliest of deadlines, do not expect any employers to start contacting you until about 3-6 weeks before check-in.

 As your TWC semester nears, internship site supervisors who have reviewed your materials and think you'd be a good intern for their agency or office will call you to schedule a telephone interview.
 It is vital that you monitor your referrals online and RESEARCH each employer and interviewer BEFORE the interview.
 Be as prepared and as professional as you would be for an in-office job interview.
+(Take advantage of any offer to do a mock phone interview with TWC staff!!)
 Arrange the interview during private time in a place where you know you have a good connection and will not be disturbed.

 Employers want to know: